xxsimoxx/stats-for-update-manager/README.md

 **Is up to you to decide if and to inform your plugin users that this data is kept.**

 **To help us know the number of active installations of this plugin, we collect and store anonymized data when the plugin check in for updates.
 The date and unique plugin identifier are stored as plain text and the requesting URL is stored as a non-reversible hashed value.
 This data is stored for up to 28 days.**

+### Opt-out from Statistics
+Plugin developers can have an option to give their users ability to opt-in or opt-out from statistics.
+To skip Stats for Update Manager from logging, the plugin have to ask for updates defining, in the body of the request `$query['sfum']='no-log'`.

 ## Screenshot
 ![Main page](images/screenshot-1.png)